Dery047/Dery047/README.md

 ### 👋 Hi there, I'm Santiago Vergara
 > 📌 Versión en Español disponible después de la sección 📝 *Credits*

-⚠️ Hey there!
-I’ll be retaking the projects I’ve been building soon and bring in new ones.
-In the meantime, I’ve learned a lot from what I’m currently working on, and I’m sure it’ll give me more experience and better tools to face new challenges.
-Thank you! 😉

-I haven’t been able to give these projects much attention lately since I’ve been focused on other challenges and projects with Outlier.
-Thanks for your patience —I’ll be back to them as soon as things settle down, bringing new experience with me 🙌😊

 💻 Freelance contributor at Outlier AI, helping train large language models through real-world tasks such as code evaluation, prompt design, and debugging of AI-generated code.
 Focused on improving generative AI coding capabilities.

 🎓 I'm a 4th-year Software Engineering student based in Medellín, Colombia.